fordesmith/risk_engine_cluster/README.md

 ```

-4. When the process is complete, use the makefile to log into the condor-submit host (this also copies over the key job files), determine how many cores are available in the cluster:
+4. When the process is complete, use the makefile to log into the condor-submit host and determine how many cores are available in the cluster:

 ```
-make submit-ssh job_list=XXX (e.g. '09-10-20')
+make submit-ssh job_list=XXX (e.g. '09-10-20') (Note this is currently broken - just SSH in using gcloud) condor_status
-condor_status
 ```